annakasia79/modelviewer/README.md

 Modelviewer
 ===========

-Modelviewer is an iPhone App to convert and display of 3D models from a remote repository.
+Modelviewer is an iPhone App to convert and display of 3D models from a remote cultural heritage repository.

 Features
 --------